julome/julome-libraries/README.md

 ---------------------------------------------------
 Libraries:

-- usart.h/usart.c it communicates an AVR card to ohter device or to the computer by USB port
+- usart.h/usart.c - Communicates an AVR card to ohter device or to the computer by USB port
+- twi_master.h/twi_master.h - TWI AVR capable using interrupts